jenkinsci/wwpass-plugin/README.md

 | Certificate file | C:/wwpass/wwpass_sp.crt | /etc/ssl/certs/wwpass_sp.crt |
 | Key file         | C:/wwpass/wwpass_sp.key | /etc/ssl/certs/wwpass_sp.key |

 You may use this paths and names.
-If you want to use other paths and names for these files, change it in Jenkins settings (if you use WWPass authentication as a secondary realm, change these properties in **Manage Jenkins > Configure System**, or if you use it as a primary realm -- in **Manage Jenkins > Configure Global Security**).
+If you want to use other paths and names for these files, change it in Jenkins settings (if you use WWPass authentication as a secondary realm, change these properties in **Manage Jenkins > Configure System**, or if you use it as a primary realm &ndash; in **Manage Jenkins > Configure Global Security**).